Morpheuslabs-io/waves-escrow-dapp-sample/README.md

 ```

 Replace the value of "recipient" with your newly created account address, then copy and paste the codes to Ride console, and then Enter to run the script.
+Note that you may need to Type a space in order to show the result of running the script.
+This may be a bug in this version of the Waves IDE.

 After running the codes, you will get a transaction Id as shown in the screenshot below.
 Wait for a while to see the waves token available in your account.

 <img src="img/transfer.png" alt="transfer"/>

 ## Step 4.
 Deploy dAppp Script (smart contract)